 The title of the article must follow the mention TITLE= followed by title (idem for SUB-title).
 The title of the article must appear in at least English and French languages.

-Name or Names of author(s) after the mention AUTHOR(S) = followed by Author’s 1st name and Name, institution, email address.
+Name or Names of author(s) after the mention AUTHOR(S) = followed by Author’s 1st name and Name, discipline, institution, email address.

 The abstract in French must follow RESUME =, as the translation of the English abstract (maximum 12 lines)

 NB: abstract in at least both languages (English and French) is necessary.

 The summary in English must follow ABSTRACT = as translation of the French abstract (maximum 10 lines)

 KEYWORDS = (max 10)

 Each paragraph with its title must follow NIVEAU1= title of paragraph

 Title for each sub-section must follow NIVEAU2= and NIVEAU3= ...

 NB: do not specify paragraph numbers: LODEL software generates them automatically